 5. Apply for grants and giveaways.

-If you’re just getting started with crowdfunding, check out our Teacher Fundraising 101 page here.
+If you’re just getting started with crowdfunding, check out our Fundraising Guide for Teachers here.

 AdoptAClassroom.org isn’t just a crowdfunding platform.
 We offer multiple ways to receive funding for your classroom.
 During our calls to entry, make sure to apply for our Spotlight Fund grants.
 Follow AdoptAClassroom.org on Facebook, Twitter, or Instagram so you don’t miss out on giveaway opportunities!